Benjas333/AutoSendNewFilesDiscord/README.md

 )
 client.run(token="YOUR TOKEN HERE")
 ```
+> [!WARNING]
-#### If you want to use the .env file with the importing methods, you just need to make `import config`.
+> If you want to use the .env file with the importing methods, you just need to make `import config`.

 ## TO DO
 - Find an optimized way to send big files quickly.